gowthamipediredla/gowthamipediredla.github.io/README.md

 ## Portfolio

-Software developer with 4 years of professional experience in designing and developing rich enterprise scale applications.
+Software developer with 6+ years of professional experience in designing and developing rich enterprise scale applications.
 Well versed with all phases of the software development life cycle.
 Can excel as a solo developer or as a team member.
-Developed e-commerce Jewellery and Edtech applications single-handedly, from scratch
+Developed e-commerce Jewellery and Edtech applications single-handedly, from scratch.
+Currently working on e-commerce application on ReactJS and React-Native.

 ---